aluxian/Messenger-for-Desktop/README.md

 sudo apt-get install whatsie
 ```

+### RPM-based Linux

+1. Download [whatsie-x.x.x-arch.rpm][LR]
+2. Double click and install or run `rpm -ivh whatsie-x.x.x-arch.rpm`

 The app will NOT update automatically, but you can still check for updates.

-### RPM-based Linux

-1. Download [whatsie-x.x.x-arcb.rpm][LR]
-2. Double click and install or run `rpm -ivh whatsie.rpm`

 You can also use `yum`: